 I'm also Certified in Conversational Intelligence®.
 I help people refine their communication skills in a way that increases trust and decreases defensiveness in others.
 How cool is that??

 YOU DON'T HAVE TO FIGURE IT ALL OUT ON YOUR OWN.

 It's tempting to think you "should" be able to figure all of this out on your own.
 Well, I know it was certainly slow going for me.
 We all need the support of other people at times.
-If this is one of those times for you, I can help.
+I believe everyone needs a coach in order to reach their full potential.
+There are simply things you cannot see about yourself.
+Blind spots that are likely holding you back.
+A coach can help you see them.
+If this is a time when you could use someone to help you reach your potential and see what's in those blind spots, I can help.

 I want that for you.

 Do you want it?
 If so, let's go get it.

 UP CLOSE + PERSONAL WITH VICKI

 I live in Washington state with my husband, daughter and two boxers.
 I was born in California and lived there most of my life.
 But I have always felt the pull of the Pacific Northwest.
 Trees and mountains are my thing.
 Cool, crisp, clean air makes me happy.
 And I don't mind the rain one bit (most of the time).

 - Cooking.
 Especially baking.
 I make badass cupcakes and cakes.